wellness-at-work/out-standing-meetings/README.md

 # Outstanding Meetings #
 We put together outstanding meetings after having discussions about how the standing piece of daily standup meetings is going away with virtual meetings.
-Outstanding meetings provides incentive for meeting attendants to stand up during meetings.
-A leader board of most *__outstanding__* meeting attendants together with daily status ranking provides a gamified approach to practicing healthy habits at work and reduce increased risk of health related complications [[1]](#1).
+Outstanding meetings provides incentives for meeting attendants to stand up during meetings.
+A leader board of most _*outstanding*_ meeting attendants together with daily status ranking provides a gamified approach to practicing healthy habits at work and reducing the increased risk of health-related complications due to sedentary habits. [[1]](#1).

 > This project is created as part of [Microsoft US Hack for Wellness 2021](https://wellnesshack.devpost.com/)